ilhamhanif/simple-cdc-service/README.md

 Explanation:

--   Container name: **mysql**.
+-   Service name: **mysql**.
--   Port 8123 is exposed for external connection outside docker environment to connect.
+-   Port 8123 exposed for external connection outside docker environment connect.
--   Directory **./clickhouse/init-script** contains `script.sql` as initial script.<br>
+-   Directory `./clickhouse/init-script` contains `script.sql` as initial script.<br>
-    Therefore, this folder is mounted in **/docker-entrypoint-initdb.d** inside container,<br>
+    It is mounted in `/docker-entrypoint-initdb.d` inside container,<br>
-    and all `*.sql` inside this folder will be treated as initial script.<br>
+    and all `*.sql` under this folder are treated as initial script.<br>
-    source: [Documentation](https://hub.docker.com/r/clickhouse/clickhouse-server/) (scroll until _How to extend this image_).
+    source: [Documentation](https://hub.docker.com/r/clickhouse/clickhouse-server/) (scroll until _How to extend this image_ section).

-## Build Up Steps
+## Build

-1. Create an empty directory as workspace and point our command to that directory.
+1. Create an empty directory as workspace.

 ```
 mkdir simple-cdc-service